Ontario and Canada Legal Rights Explained

 • the person has a diploma from a community college or a degree from a university or other institution;

-• the person has now, of has in past, had lawful custody of her or his child.
+• the person has now, or has in past, had lawful custody of her or his child.

-A person will also be considered "financially independent" for ANY MONTH in which they have:
+Additionally, a person will also be considered "financially independent" for any month in which they have:

-• net income, excepting child support, greater than the maximum assistance for a single person ($536).
+• net income, excepting child support, greater than the maximum assistance for a single person (at 31 August 2010: $585).

 Continue to Rest of Chapter